Quality and fresh coffee

 The same care you pay to selecting beans and brewing coffee should be paid to selecting a grinder.
 There are important criteria for selecting a grinder.
 It should have grinding stones, not knives, which chop up coffee beans.
 A grinder must be adjustable, easy to disassemble and clean (including stones).

-You grind coffee according to the type of preparation
+How to grind coffee according to the type of preparation

 – Fine grind – professional espresso machines, Turkish coffee made in a cezve (coffee pot), Czech style Turkish coffee

-– Medium-fine grind – mocha pot, aeropress
+– Medium-fine grind – moka pot, aeropress

-– Medium grind – drip pot, cupping
+– Medium grind – drip V60, cupping

 – Coarse grind – French-press pot